SabAneesah/rag-chatbot/README.md

 # rag-chatbot
- This is an AI-Chatbot implemented using Retrieval Augmented Reality.
+ This is an AI-Chatbot implemented using Retrieval Augmented Generation.
 The user can input a document into the application and ask questions, summaries, etc.